CALDISS-AAU/sdsphd20/content/sessions/_index.md

 ---
 ## Portfolio

-For Tuesday, Wednesday and Thursday, you are given an hour to work on a portoflio (read more [here](https://caldiss-aau.github.io/sdsphd20/info/practical/#teaching-format)).
+For Tuesday, Wednesday and Thursday, you are given an hour to work on a portoflio.

+*Read more about the requirements and how to hand in your portfolio [here]({{<ref " ../content/material/portfolio/index.md" >}}).*

 The assignments for each day are gathered in this notebook (links to Google Colab): [Portfolio assignments](https://colab.research.google.com/github/CALDISS-AAU/sdsphd20/blob/master/notebooks/portfolio/sdsphd20_portfolio-assignments.ipynb#&offline=true&sandboxMode=true)